Rep. Tiffany calls for resignation of Gov. Evers

-WASHINGTON (WSAW) -- Wisconsin Congressman Tom Tiffany is calling for the resignation of Gov. Tony Evers.
+Wisconsin Congressman Tom Tiffany is calling for the resignation of Gov. Tony Evers.
 Tiffany made the following statement today in response to the overnight violence in Madison.

 "Americans are alarmed and disgusted by what has now become nearly a month of sustained lawlessness, bedlam, rioting and violence.
 Radical extremists and their enablers – including Governor Evers – continue to refer to these outrageous mob tactics as 'protest.'
 They are not.
 Property damage, destruction and physical assault are not legitimate forms of political discourse.
 They are criminal acts."